Skip to content

 Ages 16-17: Build Skills & Explore Options

 Actions: (1) Participate in work-based learning (internships, job shadowing, vocational training).
-(2) Apply for SSI (Supplemental Security Income) if eligible—18th birthday is key eligibility point.
+(2) Apply for SSI (Supplemental Security Income) if eligible; the 18th birthday is a key eligibility point.
 (3) Connect with vocational rehabilitation (VR) for pre-employment services.
 (4) Visit potential post-secondary programs (college disability offices, vocational schools).
 (5) Practice independent living skills at home (cooking meals, managing schedule, using public transportation).
 (6) Complete driver's ed if appropriate (or learn alternate transportation).
 (7) Begin guardianship discussion if needed (start process before 18).

 3